As seniors spend, investors are watching the Silver Tech boom

 Tailored accommodation is part of the silver economy

 For those who own their own homes, most of the expenses are attributable to maintenance, repairs and insurance.
 These expenses have risen rapidly over the past decade.
-For the home services market, which is estimated to be worth $506 billion, this could provide a great lift going forward, and the market is projected to grow at a rate of 35.81% CAGR from 2019 to 2026.37 Older homeowners increasingly prefer to outsource basic maintenance.
+For the home services market, which is estimated to be worth $506 billion, this could provide a great lift going forward, and the market is projected to grow at a rate of 35.81% CAGR from 2019 to 2026.

 Source: Haver Analytics, BLS, Rosenberg Research (Consumer Expenditure Survey)